-Tom became a director of Smith Micro in July 1995.
-From March 1999 to the present, he has served as the Executive Vice President of King Printing, Inc. From July 1996 to the March 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
-From November 1995 to July 1996, Tom was an independent management consultant specializing in corporate turnarounds.
-From February 1995 to November 1995, he served as the Chief Operating Officer of Laser Atlanta Optics, Inc. From 1990 to February 1995, he served in several senior management positions at Hayes, Inc., including Vice President of Operations and Business Development and as Chief Operating Officer and a member of the Board of Directors of Practical Peripherals, a Hayes subsidiary.
+Tom became a director of Smith Micro in 1995 and has more than 30 years of experience in executive leadership roles.
+From 1999 until his retirement in October 2021, he served as the Executive Vice President of King Printing, Inc., a book printing and manufacturing company.
+From 1996 to 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
+From 1995 to 1996, Tom was an independent management consultant specializing in corporate turnarounds, and prior to that he served during 1995 as the Chief Operating Officer of Laser Atlanta Optics, Inc. From 1985 to 1995, he served in several senior management positions at Hayes Microcomputer Products, Inc., including Vice President of Operations and Business Development and as Chief Operating Officer and a member of the Board of Directors of Practical Peripherals, a Hayes subsidiary.
 Prior to 1985, Tom was employed by Digital Equipment Corporation.
 He attended Boston University.

-Steve Elfman is the former president of Network Operations and Wholesale at Sprint, having had responsibility for Product, Technology Development, Network, Wholesale Operations, Value Added Services, Procurement & Real Estate and Digital.
-Under his leadership, the organization was responsible for the award-winning devices and innovative approach to service and network operations and development.
-A proven leader and innovator in wireless technology, Elfman has a wealth of expertise in wireless applications and Internet business models.
-This experience is especially valuable and has helped Sprint create a more open environment to enable wireless data services for consumers, businesses and the machine to machine (M2M) markets.
-Elfman joined the Sprint senior leadership team in May 2008 from mobile data technology services company Infospace where he was executive vice president of Infospace Mobile, then president and chief operating officer of Motricity following the acquisition of Infospace mobile.
-He also has held leadership positions at Terabeam, as executive vice president of operations, and AT&T Wireless, where he was chief information officer.
-Elfman was the CIO at GE Capital (Fleet Services Company) as well as head of IT at 3M Company for International Operations.
-Elfman graduated from the University of Western Ontario in Canada with a degree in computer science and business.
+Steve joined our Board of Directors in 2014.
+Steve is the former president of Network Operations and Wholesale at Sprint, having had responsibility for product, technology development, network, wholesale operations, value added services, procurement and real estate, and digital.
+A proven leader and innovator in wireless technology, his expertise in wireless applications and Internet business models helped Sprint create a more open environment, enabling wireless data services for consumers, businesses and the machine to machine (M2M) markets.
+Steve joined the Sprint senior leadership team in 2008.
+Prior to that, he served as EVP of Infospace Mobile, and then President and COO of Motricity, following its acquisition of Infospace Mobile.
+He has also held leadership positions at Terabeam, as its EVP of Operations, and at AT&T Wireless and GE Capital, where he served in each case as Chief Information Officer.
+Steve also previously served as head of IT at 3M Company for international operations.
+He graduated from the University of Western Ontario in Canada with a degree in computer science and business.